-Notes Payable consist of interest-bearing Promissory Notes payable to Government Capital, due in periodic installments, for the purposes of construction fire stations for Fire & Rescue and Somerset Volunteer Fire Department and a note payable to Texas Community Bank to purchase computer equipment for fire truck.
+Notes Payable consist of interest-bearing Promissory Notes payable to Government Capital, due in periodic installments, for the purposes of construction fire stations for Fire & Rescue and Somerset Volunteer Fire Department.
+The ESD 5 Fire and Rescue has also entered into several notes payable to finance the acquisition of machinery and equipment and vehicles for the Fire and Rescue Department.
 All debt is held by the ESD 5 Fire and Rescue, component unit.